In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 Use and characteristics of the Anglo European Studbook Horse

 The main purpose of the Anglo European Studbook (AES) is to create a British-based registry and database of outstanding sports horses for all three major disciplines: Eventing, showjumping and dressage.
 Equestrians who buy an Anglo European Studbook horse can select from the best horses and youngstock in Europe and Britain for their discipline.
-AES horses are highly rated performers globally, making registration a valuable endorsement for those who sell an Anglo European Studbook horse.
+AES horses are highly rated performers globally, making registration a valuable endorsement for those who sell an Anglo European Studbook Horse.
 The AES phenotype registry standards for the three disciplines are different, as they each need somewhat different conformation and character.
-Dressage horses have more of an “uphill” build, with long shoulders, a short back, and sloping croup.
-AES approved show jumpers are longer with powerful quarters and a level back.
-Event horses tend to be lighter with excellent lung capacity revealed through the depth of girth.
+Dressage Horses have more of an “uphill” build, with long shoulders, a short back, and sloping croup.
+AES approved Show Jumpers are longer with powerful quarters and a level back.
+Eventing Horses tend to be lighter with excellent lung capacity revealed through the depth of girth.

 Origin and history of breeding Anglo European Studbook Horses